TheGreengo/CL_Habits/README.md

 The todo list can be cleared, and things can optionally have due dates.

 ### Todos
-- read in todos from file
-- print out todos
-- complete
 - delete
 - create todos
 - UI